 The following two books are by David Chilton.
 As you read them, keep in mind that a) the author chose to keep the word Jew in his books since the translated Bible unfortunately contains the incorrect word Jew, in lieu of Judahite as it should be – see The word Jew is NOT in the bible, and b) the author’s understanding of church is erroneous, given that he was a pastor in the traditional sense.
 Otherwise, these books are great resources.

 Book 1 – Verse by verse exposé of the Book of Revelation – with special attention to Daniel’s prophecies, which were precursors and confirmations of John’s prophecies in Revelation, and which many have distorted since they actually pertained to 70 AD as well and not to a distant future that has yet to happen:

 Book 2 – Overview of the above book in a more condensed form:

-The following book is a faithful record by historian Flavius Josephus of the total extermination of the Judahite Hebrews (including the Hebrew remnants of Israel who took refuge in Judah) and the destruction of the Temple and Jerusalem in 70 AD as prophesied by Jesus in the Gospels and by the Apostle John in the Book of Revelation:
+The Wars Of The Judahites is a faithful record by Josephus of the total extermination of the Judahite Hebrews (including the Hebrew remnants of the 10 scattered tribes of Israel who assimilated themselves as Judahites) and of the destruction of the Temple and Jerusalem in 70 AD, as prophesied by Jesus in the Gospels and by the Apostle John in the Book of Revelation: